Lemons N Lyme

 5. Use a spatula to fold the flour mixture into the wet ingredients ½ at a time until just mixed.

-6. Pour the batter into the prepared loaf pan and bake in the preheated oven for 35-40 minutes, until a toothpick comes out clean.
+6. Pour batter into the prepared loaf pan and bake in the preheated oven for 35-40 minutes, until a toothpick comes out clean.

 7. Let cool in the loaf pan for 10 minutes before using the parchment paper to remove the loaf to a wire rack and let the bread cool completely.